ashpak81/Notes-FSD/DSA/Day_9. Stack.md

         return top.data;
     }

-    // Returns true if the stack is empty public boolean isEmpty() {
+    public boolean isEmpty() {
         return top == null;
     }

-    // Returns the number of items in the stack public int size() {
+    public int size() {
         return size;
     }

-    // Accesses the middle element (not efficient, included for completeness) public T getMiddleElement() {
+    public T getMiddleElement() {
         if (isEmpty()) {
             throw new EmptyStackException();